 You will receive an email notification for frequency-enabled Business Rules.
 Since the Action of these rules is executed on a particular defined day, tracking those executions can be a daunting task for the user unless he or she gets a proper notification.
 So, the card owner(s) set on the card or the current user who triggered the Business Rule receives an email notification on the day that is defined in the frequency.
 The email includes all the cards on which the frequency-based Business Rules were executed that day.

 - In case the card owner or current user is not assigned, then the email notification is sent to the user who has last triggered the Business Rule.

-- For example, consider that you have defined a Business rule using the “WIP limit is reached or exceeded” trigger and the Business Rule should get triggered on Every Monday.
-Now, whenever a card is moved or added in a specific column and reaches or exceeds the WIP limit, an email notification should be sent to the card owner.
+- For example, consider that you have defined a Business rule using the “WIP limit is reached or exceeded” trigger and the Business Rule should get triggered Every Monday.
+Now, whenever a card is moved or added to a specific column and reaches or exceeds the WIP limit, an email notification should be sent to the card owner.
 But, since the email notification is sent only for the first card that violates the WIP limit in that defined period (in this case Monday to Sunday), an email will be sent to the user for the first card that violates the WIP limit between Monday to Sunday.